deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 	// use the (chain, emitter, sequence) tuple instead.
 	Nonce uint32 // <-- NEW

 	// EmitterChain the VAA was emitted on.
-Set by the guardian node
+Set by the phylax node
 	// according to which chain it received the message from.
 	EmitterChain ChainID // <-- NEW

 	// EmitterAddress of the contract that emitted the message.
 Set by
-	// the guardian node according to protocol metadata.
+	// the phylax node according to protocol metadata.
 	EmitterAddress Address // <-- NEW

 	// Sequence number of the message.
 Automatically set and